1. Introduction

 Who are Kixy?

 • 1.1.
 Kixy operates www.Kixy.com (our "Site") and the smartphone application which can be downloaded at App Store and Google Play (our "App").
-Kixy also provides an online money transfer and E-money account service via our Site and our App (together, our "Service").
+Kixy also provides an online money transfer service via our Site and our App (together, our "Service").
 In this privacy policy, terms such as “we”, “us”, "our" and “Kixy” refer to Kixy Ltd, a company incorporated and registered in England and Wales under company number 11201126 with its registered office located at 40 Gracechurch Street, London EC3V 0BT, United Kingdom.

 • 1.2.
 Kixy is the “data controller” of any personal information that you provide to us or which we receive in relation to your use of our Service and you are the “data subject”.
 This means that Kixy determines the purposes and means of processing your personal information, while respecting rights concerning your privacy.